 - They are deficient in lime, phosphorous and potassium but are very rich in Humus content

-- These are Suitable for growing of Tea, Coffee, Spices and Tropical fruits
+- These are suitable for the growing of Tea, Coffee, Spices, and Tropical fruits

 - These soils are present in the arid and semi-arid regions of Rajasthan, Punjab and Haryana.

 - Sand cover in these regions inhibits the soil growth

 - The high presence of phosphate and nitrates makes these soils fertile, but only in the areas where moisture (rainfall) is present.

 - Drought resistant and Salt tolerant crops like millet, maize, barley, cotton and pulses can be grown in these soils.

 - These soils are found in drier regions of Haryana, UP, Punjab, Bihar, Rajasthan and Maharashtra.